sciencebox/kuboxed/README.md

 No special requirements exist as far as the network speed is concerned.
 Just remind all the traffic from/to synchronization clients to the CERNBox service is handled by the CERNBox Gateway container.

 Why not using external aliases or cloud load balancers?
-Please, read the additional Notes on External Capabilities for Network and Persistent Storage.
+Please, read "Notes on External Capabilities for Network and Persistent Storage" for more information.

 #### *Notes on External Capabilities for Network and Persistent Storage*